Kattafuah/jomacs-devsecops-project/README.md

 - **Brute Force Login** - Checks if the application user is using a weak password.
 The default setup contains user = _admin_ with password = _admin_

-- **Common Files** - Tries to find common files that shouldn’t be publicly exposed (such as “phpinfo”, “.htaccess”, “ssh-key.priv”, etc…).
+- **Common Files** - Tries to find common files that shouldn't be publicly exposed (such as "phpinfo", ".htaccess", "ssh-key.priv", etc...).
 The application contains .htaccess and nginx.conf files under the client's root directory and additional files can be added by placing them under the public/public directory and running a build of the client.

-- **Cookie Security** - Checks if the cookie has the “secure” and HTTP only flags.
+- **Cookie Security** - Checks if the cookie has the "secure" and HTTP only flags.
 The application returns two cookies (session and bc-calls-counter cookie), both without secure and HttpOnly flags.

 - **Cross-Site Request Forgery (CSRF)**

-  - Checks if a form holds anti-CSRF tokens, misconfigured “CORS” and misconfigured “Origin” header - the application returns "Access-Control-Allow-Origin: \*" header for all requests.
+  - Checks if a form holds anti-CSRF tokens, misconfigured "CORS" and misconfigured "Origin" header - the application returns "Access-Control-Allow-Origin: *" header for all requests.
 The behavior can be configured in the /main.ts file.
   - The same form with both authenticated and unauthenticated user - the _Email subscription_ UI forms can be used for testing this vulnerability.
   - Different form for an authenticated and unauthenticated user - the _Add testimonial_ form can be used for testing.
 The forms are only available to authenticated users.